Supporting Children with Learning Disabilities: A Parent’s Guide

 Share what you see at home

-Ask more specific questions
+Ask sharper questions

 • Where does my child seem to get stuck most often?

-• What accommodations are already in place?
+• What accommodations are already being used?

-• What seems to help during class?
+• What helps during class?

 • What skills need the most support right now?